MicrosoftDocs/minecraft-creator/creator/Documents/CommandsDamageIntroduction.md

 ## Syntax of the Damage Command

-Use this commands to harm an entity with a set amount of damage of the specified type.
+Use this command to harm an entity with a set amount of damage of the specified type.

 ```
 /damage <target> <amount> [cause]